allenai/maldives_ecosystem_mapping/README.md

 We have also released the ecosystem map of the Maldives computed by the model; see the Data Access Information section below for how to download this data.

-# Training
+## Training
-## Requirements
+### Requirements

 * Python (3.12 is recommended)
 * GPU

-Note that testing was done on a Google Compute Engine VM with following specifications:
+Note that testing was done on a Google Compute Engine VM with the following specifications:
 * n1-standard-8  (8 vCPUs and 30 GB RAM)
 * GPU: 1 x NVIDIA T4
 * Image: Deep Learning VM with CUDA 11.8, M125 (Debian 11, Python 3.10, CUDA 11.8)

-## Download Dataset
+### Download Dataset

 To train and apply the model, first obtain the rslearn dataset from the release bucket on Google Cloud Storage: